gitbucket/gitbucket/doc/authenticator.md

   ...
 })

-// Allows only signed in users which can access the repository. post("/:owner/:repository/commit/:id/comment/new", commentForm)(readableUsersOnly { (form, repository) => ...
+// Allows only signed-in users which can access the repository. post("/:owner/:repository/commit/:id/comment/new", commentForm)(readableUsersOnly { (form, repository) =>
+  ...
 })